ramonsaguini/Dogs-Like-U/README.md

-# DoggoMatcher App
+# Dogs Like U

 ## Overview

-Welcome to DoggoMatcher, a fun and delightful app that combines name guessing with adorable dog photos and entertaining videos.
+Welcome to Dogs Like U, a fun and delightful app that combines name guessing with adorable dog photos and entertaining videos.
 Discover the dog that matches the name you enter, enjoy a collection of cute dog images, and watch entertaining videos of various dog breeds.

 ## How It Works